-Men and women had the same number one complaint: They think their partner is too messy.
-And, frankly, we aren’t surprised.
+Men and women had the same number-one complaint: They think their partner is too messy.
+And frankly, we aren’t surprised.
 When you’re tasked with tackling clutter for not one but two people, you have to get creative.
-Instead of splurging on small treasures and trinkets, spend your money on large pieces of furniture that can serve multiple functions, like a bench that doubles as shoe storage, a side table that’s also a magazine rack, or a pouf that’s also a side table.
+Instead of splurging on small treasures and trinkets, spend your money on large pieces of furniture that can serve multiple functions, like a dining bench that doubles as storage, a side table–magazine rack hybrid, or a pouf that’s also a side table.

 Go Big on Mirrors

-Oversize mirrors are one of the easiest ways to open up a teeny room by adding depth and reflecting light.
+An oversize mirror is one of the easiest ways to open up a teeny room by adding depth and reflecting light.
 Full-length floor mirrors are great for bedrooms and entryways, as they offer you a head-to-toe picture when you’re getting dressed or heading out the door.
-A large mirror with built-in shelving can work wonders in a living room or kitchen if you need a bonus spot for books.
+A large one with built-in shelving can work wonders in a living room or kitchen if you need a bonus spot for books.

 It’s not unusual anymore for at least one person in a relationship to work from home, but it’s still a tricky balance to navigate, especially when you don’t have a spare room to turn into an office.
 So carve out a corner in your bedroom with a desk that takes up little floor space, like CB2’s wall-mounted version.
 The trick to pulling off this double-duty room, as we learned from New York City–based blogger Heather Summers, is to keep the rest of the decor (lighting, bedding) neutral and fuss-free.